A X.509 v3 ([RFC5280]) parser, implemented with the nom parser combinator framework.

 let res = parsex509der(IGCADER); match res { Ok((rem, cert)) => { assert!(rem.isempty()); // asserteq!(cert.tbscertificate.version, 2); }, _ => panic!("x509 parsing failed: {:?}", res), } ```

-See also examples/print-cert.rs
+See also examples/print-cert.rs.

-feature adds support for (cryptographic) signature verification, based on ring.
+verify feature adds support for (cryptographic) signature verification, based on ring.

-It adds the verify_signature
+It adds the verify_signature to X509Certificate.rust

 /// Cryptographic signature verification: returns true if certificate was signed by issuer